gruhn/vue-qrcode-reader/README.md

   * Check if it works on the demo page.
 Especially the [Decode All](https://gruhn.github.io/vue-qrcode-reader/demos/DecodeAll.html) demo, since it renders error messages.
 If you see errors, consult the docs to understand their meaning.
      * Demo works but not locally: Listen for the `init` event to investigate errors.
      * Demo doesn't work: Carefully review the Browser Support section above.
 Maybe your device is just not supported.
-* I can't test my app on my mobile device since I'm running a dev server on localhost but it's not served with HTTPS.
+* I'm running a dev server on localhost.
+How to test on my mobile device without HTTPS?
   * If your setup is Desktop Chrome + Android Chrome, use [Remote Debugging](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/) which allows your Android device to [access your local server as localhost](https://developers.google.com/web/tools/chrome-devtools/remote-debugging/local-server).
   * Otherwise use a reverse proxy like [ngrok](https://ngrok.com/) or [serveo](https://serveo.net/) to temporarily make your local server publicly available with HTTPS.